ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 #### Memory allocation

-Wasm semantics dictates that it's execution has a linear memory \(only one in the current version of the spec\) that can be grown on demand.
-Will that linear memory be allocated every time the engine is called, and then torn down at the end of the execution?
-If yes, how more efficient is this compared to the current EVM model \(which does this allocation and tearing down at each CALL opcode\).
+Wasm semantics dictates that its execution has a linear memory \(only one in the current version of the spec\) that can be grown on demand.
+Will that linear memory be allocated every time the engine is called and then torn down at the end of the execution?
+If yes, how much more efficient is this compared to the current EVM model \(which does this allocation and tearing down at each CALL opcode\).

 #### Interaction with the rest of EVM state

-Was proposed via external functions, for example \(name made up\):
+This was proposed via external functions, for example \(name made up\):

 `function_SLOAD(storage_index: uint256)`

-Alternative approach is not to have eWASM code access EVM state, but only exchange input/output when called.
+The alternative approach is not to have eWASM code access EVM state, but only exchange input/output when called.
 This, of course, makes maintaining large persistent data structures difficult.

 #### Interpreter/compiler guarantees

-Initially, this problem has been brought up in the context of JITs \(Just In Time\) compilers.
+Initially, this problem was brought up in the context of JITs \(Just In Time\) compilers.
 JIT compilers were one of the reasons why WebAssembly was a big performance improvement over JavaScript.

-JIT compilers might be problematic in an adversarial environment, because it is usually possible to find a program that takes an unusually long time to compile, and algorithms that decide what to compile “just in time” can be targeted too.
+JIT compilers might be problematic in an adversarial environment because it is usually possible to find a program that takes an unusually long time to compile, and algorithms that decide what to compile “just in time” can be targeted too.

 AOT \(Ahead of Time\) compilers can be used for Core Dev-controlled pre-compiles \(Phase 1\).
 For Phase 2, the plan was to initially use very straightforward interpreters, and then develop AOT compilers with necessary guarantees.
 The idea of first introducing interpreters is to make sure eWASM is there, giving people more motivation to work on the compilers \(which is harder than interpreter\)